DHenson1337/SBA-316-Mini-Game-Website/README.md

 // localhost:3000/dumb
 //http://localhost:3000/dumb?icecream=Vanilla
 //http://localhost:3000/dumb?size=tiny

+3.D The main page http://localhost:3000/triviaHome you can get the

 4. Newsletter ✉️
    This section is my attempt at form validation (spoiler: it's not about me needing validation... but I wouldn't say no to a little praise 😊).
 This feature is part of my project requirements, but hey, if you want to give me some positive feedback, feel free to! 💌